WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

       _"we're chopping money like we're just plucking it from a tree"_

-  13. noun(WET AFRICAN): a small dish that can conveniently be eaten with the fingers, typically served as an appetizer.
+  13. noun(WEST AFRICAN): a small dish that can conveniently be eaten with the fingers, typically served as an appetizer.

       _"wedding guests have come to expect a good selection of mouthwatering small chops"_